WebstoneHQ/platform/README.md

 When a student completes building their own curriculum, the platform creates a git repository on a student's choice of git hosting provider (i.e. GitHub, GitLab, Bitbucket, ...).

 The content of that repository depends on which modules a student's curriculum contains.
 For example, if a student only selected a _web_ module, their repository will contain that given _web_ module.
-They will connect to a hosted API so they can learn the _web_ module in the context of a full-stack application.
+They will connect to a hosted API so they can learn the _web_ module in the context of the same full-stack application they would develop if they had also chosen _api_ and _database_ modules.

 Each repository will provide a configuration for a ready-to-code developer environment on [Gitpod](https://www.gitpod.io) as well as scripts to set up the project on a local computer.
 The Gitpod configuration provides students with a one-click developer environment accessible via their browser or preferred desktop IDE - no setup required.